markjnkim/es_mod/03-javascript/content/lesson-5-bugs.md

   while (playerInfo.health > 0 && enemy.health > 0) {
     // ask user if they'd like to fight or skip using fightOrSkip function if (fightOrSkip()) {
-      // if true, leave fight by taking them to the shop and breaking loop break;
+      // if true, leave fight by breaking loop break;
     }
     ... // fight logic